nrfconnect/sdk-nrf/samples/wifi/scan/README.rst

 Overview
 ********

-This sample can perform Wi-Fi scan operations in the 2.4GHz and 5GHz bands.
+The sample demonstrates Wi-Fi scan operations in the 2.4 GHz and 5 GHz bands.
-The default scan type is active scan.
+The default scan type is active.
 However, you can configure the scan type to be either active or passive.
+Also, you can perform scan operation based on

+* Frequency band(s)
+* Specific SSID(s)
+* Specific channel(s)

 Using this sample, the development kit can scan for available access points in :abbr:`STA (Station)` mode.